rabestro/sololearn-challenges/README.md

 # Sololearn Coding Challenges

 There are my solutions for SoloLearn Coding Challenges.
+All codes was written on mobile devices in Sololear sandbox, sucessfully run and passes all test by Sololearn.

 ## Easy